What is an ISA?

 - 18 or over for a Stocks & Shares

 - 18 or over but under 40 for a Lifetime ISA

-- A Crown servant or their spouse or civil partner
+- Resident in the UK, or a Crown servant) or their spouse or civil partner) working overseas

 You cannot hold an ISA with or on behalf of someone else.